Air raids on Japan: Doolittle Raid

 USAAF aircraft bombed Japan for the first time in mid-April 1942.
-In an operation conducted primarily to raise morale in the United States and to avenge the attack on Pearl Harbor, 16 B-25 Mitchell medium bombers were carried from San Francisco to within range of Japan on the aircraft carrier USS Hornet.
+In an operation conducted primarily to raise morale in the United States and to symbolically avenge the attack on Pearl Harbor, sixteen B-25 Mitchell medium bombers were transported from San Francisco to within range of Japan on the aircraft carrier USS Hornet.
 These aircraft were launched on 18 April, and individually bombed targets in Tokyo, Yokohama, Yokosuka, Nagoya and Kobe.
-The Japanese air defense units were taken by surprise, and all the B-25s escaped without serious damage.
+Local Japanese air defense units were taken by surprise, and all the B-25s escaped without serious damage.
 The aircraft then continued to China and the Soviet Union, though several crashed in Japanese-held territory after running out of fuel.
 Japanese casualties were 50 killed and over 400 wounded.
-About 200 houses were also destroyed.

-Although the Doolittle Raid caused little damage, it had important ramifications.
-The attack raised morale in the United States and its commander, Lieutenant Colonel James H. Doolittle, was seen as a hero.
+About 200 houses were also destroyed.Although the Doolittle Raid caused minimal damage, it had several other important ramifications.
+The attack raised morale in the United States and its commander, Lieutenant Colonel James H. Doolittle, was seen as a war hero.
 The weak state of the country's air defenses greatly embarrassed the Japanese military leadership, and four fighter groups were transferred from the Pacific to defend the home islands.
-In an attempt to prevent further naval raids, the IJN launched an offensive in the Pacific Ocean which ended in defeat during the Battle of Midway.
+Partially in an attempt to prevent further naval air raids, the IJN launched an offensive in the Pacific Ocean which ended in defeat at the Battle of Midway.
 The Japanese Army also conducted the Zhejiang-Jiangxi Campaign to capture the airfields in central China at which the Doolittle Raiders had intended to land.
 This offensive achieved its objectives and resulted in the deaths of 250,000 Chinese soldiers and civilians; many of these civilian deaths were due to war crimes.
-The destruction of the airfields and heavy casualties badly damaged China's war effort.
+The destruction of these airfields and heavy casualties incurred during the fighting badly damaged China's war effort.
 The IJA also began developing fire balloons capable of carrying incendiary and anti-personnel bombs from Japan to the continental United States.